MultiMat: Multimodal Program Synthesis for Procedural Materials using Large Multimodal Models: Conclusion

 \paragraph{Future Work} The development of procedural material graph synthesis approaches is currently constrained by limited training data availability.
 We plan to address this challenge through self-learning techniques~\citep{He2020RevisitingSF,Wei2020TheoreticalAO} that leverage our unconditional models to generate synthetic supervised training data by rendering outputs and subsequently training conditional models on this expanded data.
 Additionally, we aim to develop a unified model trained across multiple node graph systems to investigate potential transfer learning benefits~\citep{pan2010transfer}.
 Beyond methodological advances, our models offer promising practical applications: conditional models could extract material graphs directly from photographic regions, while unconditional models could power intelligent auto-completion features in user interfaces.
 Furthermore, our methodology naturally extends to related domains such as vector graphics synthesis~\citep{wu2023iconshop,polaczek2025neuralsvg,rodriguez2025starvector,yang2025omnisvg}, where visual editing interfaces are similarly prevalent.

 \paragraph{Limitations} Although our models and baselines use the same or similar base models, they generate graphs in fundamentally different ways, resulting in considerable differences in training efficiency.
 Text-only models like \vlmaterial can process entire graphs as single training examples, whereas \projectname must adapt the visual context for each individual node, effectively processing training examples one node at a time.
 This difference leads to much longer training times: while \vlmaterial completes training in a few hours on $8\times\text{A100}$ 80GB GPUs, \projectname models require several days on the same hardware despite being trained on a comparable number of tokens.
-However, this training inefficiency does not affect inference, where both approaches achieve comparable generation speeds.
+Nevertheless, since the amount of procedural materials is very small (regardless of the dataset), training times remain within acceptable bounds in absolute terms, despite the relative differences between methods.
+Additionally, both approaches achieve a more similar throughput during inference.